satellite-image-deep-learning/techniques/README.md

 * [SemSegBuildings](https://github.com/SharpestProjects/SemSegBuildings) -> Project using fast.ai framework for semantic segmentation on Inria building segmentation dataset
 * [FCNN-example](https://github.com/emredog/FCNN-example) -> overfit to a given single image to detect houses
 * [SAT2LOD2](https://github.com/gdaosu/lod2buildingmodel) -> an open-source, python-based GUI-enabled software that takes the satellite images as inputs and returns LoD2 building models as outputs, with [paper](https://arxiv.org/abs/2204.04139)
+* [SatFootprint](https://github.com/PriyanK7n/SatFootprint) -> building segmentation on the Spacenet 7 dataset
+* [Building-Detection](https://github.com/EL-BID/Building-Detection) -> code for running a Raster Vision experiment to train a model to detect buildings from satellite imagery in three cities in Latin America

 ### Semantic segmentation - roads
 Extracting roads is challenging due to the occlusions caused by other objects and the complex traffic environment